derek-watson14/Thunderstruck/Project_Planning/SQL_TESTING.md

 - **Parameters**: user_id, deck_id, optional: card_id
 - **return values**: none
 - **List of tests for verifying access method**:
-    - ###### [ USE CASE NAME ]
+    - ###### Verify that user can edit a card
         ```
         Description
-            [ TO DO ]
+            Verify that if a card exists and they click "edit" and change the front text, the card is updated in the database
         Pre-conditions
-            [ TO DO ]
+            The is a logged-in user with an existing deck and 1 card in the deck
         Test steps
-            1. [ TO DO ]
-            2. [ TO DO ]
+            1. Update the front text of the card
+            2. Check that the database has the updated front text of the card.
+	    3. Check that the card_count for that deck remains the same in the database
         Expected result
-            [ TO DO ]
+            The database value of the front text of that card is updated.
         Post-conditions
-            [ TO DO ]
+	    The card table is updated and the deck table remains in its original state

         ```
 <br>

 - **NOTE:** Other methods that access data from the cards table include Deck Overview, Edit Deck and Study Deck.
 These methods and their tests are reviewed in the **Decks Table** section above.
 <br>

-#### Card Tests:
-1. Verify that the new card is populated in the Cards table
--Preconditions: Using an established user account and already created a Deck
--Steps:
-1. Login as a user and create a new card.
-(Create a new instance of the Card class)
-2. Test that we can retrieve the card front and back text from the database
-3. Test that we can retrieve the correct Deck name from the Deck table (from the database)

 -----